 Step 1: Buy Your Ticket#

-Use machines or windows at any station.
+Machines or windows at any station.
+Takes about 30 seconds.

 Step 2: Validate Your Ticket#